-I fully believe in the old saying "you are what you eat" because I've witnessed first hand for myself the positive impact that eating a plant-based diet can have on our health.
+I fully believe in the old saying "you are what you eat" because I've witnessed first hand for myself the positive impact oft eating a plant-based diet has had on my health.

-Alongside being a Vegan Nutrition Health Coach, I'm also a certified Personal Trainer and ultra-marathon runner.
-Fitness is a big part of my life, and I'm keen to share my own experiences of what vegan nutrition has done for me, and how it can help you too.
+Of course as a runner, fitness and nutrition are big parts of my life, and I'm keen to share my own experiences of what plant-based nutrition has done for me, and how it can help you too.

 Why I turned vegan

 Being an animal lover, I initially dabbled with vegetarianism as a teenager.
 However, back then it was a little known topic with nowhere near the amount of widely accessible information that we have today.
-It was in 2016 that I again turned vegetarian as a way to live more compassionately by cutting out all meat from my diet.
-Veganism was still a relatively small but growing trend back then, but I had begun to notice it.
+It was in 2016 whilst living in Barcelona, that I again turned vegetarian as a way to live more compassionately.

-It was at this point that I uncovered the real horrors of the animal agriculture industry from documentaries such as 'What the Health' and 'Cowspiracy'.
-I discovered that by consuming milk, cheese and even eggs, I was still contributing to animal suffering by placing my own tastes and desires above the lives of animals.
-I was horrified to know I'd been burying my head in the sand.
+It was at this point that I discovered the real horrors of the animal agriculture industry from documentaries such as 'What the Health' and 'Cowspiracy'.
+I realised that by consuming milk, cheese and even eggs, I was still contributing to animal suffering.

 These two films uncover the shocking reality of the meat and dairy industries, the negative impact they have on our environment, and how unhealthy animal produce is for our bodies.
-At that moment I realised that what I was eating was not aligning with my evolving and healthy mindset, something had to change.
+I urge everybody to watch them and find out for yourselves.

 No going back

 After all this, it felt like there was no going back.
-To make my transition a little easier, I agreed to go vegan on a months trial.
-Almost immediately I began to notice differences in my health.
-I was sleeping much better, I was less fatigued during the day, I felt less stressed, my hair, skin and nails improved immensely, and I stopped getting sick all the time.
+Almost immediately after I cut out all meat, fish and dairy, I began to notice big differences in my health.
+I was sleeping much better, I was less fatigued, I felt less stressed, my hair, skin and nails had visibly improved, and I stopped catching colds and getting sick all the time.

 Related post: Get fit on a vegan diet

-For me, becoming vegan felt like the right choice to make.
-It's allowed me to re-think the way that I eat and cook, and it's given me a more conscious way of life.
-I love food and I love to eat but I’d never been a big fan of cooking, until I became vegan.
-Now my passion for cooking has been reignited.
-I have loved exploring the different food options and discovering new recipes that I would never have dreamed of making before.
+For me, becoming vegan has 100% been the right choice to make.
+It's allowed me to re-think the way that I eat, and it's given me a more conscious way of life.
+My passion for cooking has been reignited and I love exploring different food options and recipes that I would never have discovered before.
+(It's not all about salads!)

-I’m looking forward to sharing all of this with you.
-It brings me great satisfaction helping people learn about the benefits of vegan nutrition, and it gives me a sense of purpose that no other way of life could offer.
+It brings me great satisfaction coaching and helping people learn the benefits of plant-based nutrition, and it gives me a sense of purpose that no other way of life could offer.

 I’ve had no regrets about changing my eating habits, my only one true regret is that I didn’t try it sooner!